SmithWillSuffice/ohanga-pai/content/questions/1_basic_ohangapai.md

 11. If the government refuses to pay higher prices there will be no inflation (other than for certain single commodities through import prices, which are not under our government’s control).
 This may or may not be good policy depending upon circumstances, such as import needs.
 12. The result of government refusing to pay higher prices will be no sales to the non-government sector if higher prices are demanded, and so no government spending, and this collapses aggregate demand in NZD.
 If the government is still issuing tax liabilities, and collecting on them, then prices will rapidly lower until the government is now willing to spend again.
 13. In all cases then, the government chooses the price level, and thus chooses the inflation rate.
 Inflation is a policy variable, not a market determined quantity.
 (This does *not* mean inflation rate is an easy policy variable to manage.)
-14. It might be very good policy for government to use fiscal policy through a job guarantee wage + benefit floor) to deliberately raise the price level periodically, perhaps every five years.
+14. It might be very good policy for government to use fiscal policy (through a job guarantee wage + benefit floor) to deliberately raise the price level periodically, perhaps every five years.
 This is not technically inflation, but has the same effect: it lowers the purchasing power of hoarded wealth, and lowers the burden on the poor of their past debt (since now their wage rate floor is higher than their past debt servicing rate).
 15. In a recession, in particular, designed controlled one-off inflation (a deliberate re-gauging  of the currency unit) can be highly progressive egalitarian fiscal policy.
-16. In an economic boom when natural resources might be under threat of being depleted, a designed deliberate currency devaluing policy might be desirable though either taxes, or fines, on goods for sale that are depleting natural resources, or through rationing and various other fiscal policies.
+16. In an economic boom when natural resources might be under threat of being depleted, a designed deliberate currency re-gauging policy might be desirable though either taxes, or fines, on goods for sale that are depleting natural resources, or through rationing and various other fiscal policies.
 17. The NZ government is not beholden (in principle) to any private market forces for implementing any of these policies, it is beholden (in principle) only to the market for election votes, aka. democracy.

+**Comment on 10.** Another way the government can be seen to be the monopoly *price setter* would be through the "own price" of the currency, otherwise known as *the interest rate*.
+If the government sets a very high interest rate, high enough that the debt servicing pretty much became an operating cost for all economic sectors, *then the interest rate would **be** the inflation rate* --- this is by academic definition, both would then become the "price" for holding on to cash.

 <div style="text-align: center;">*&nbsp;&nbsp;&nbsp;&nbsp;*&nbsp;&nbsp;&nbsp;&nbsp;*</div>